 Once the student has graduated, they can apply for the temporary graduate visa (subclass 485).
 The Post Study Work stream of the 485 – we call it the “easy 485” visa - is for international students who graduate with a higher education degree from an Australian education provider, regardless of their field of study.
 It enables graduates to be employed for a period of 2 to 4 years, depending on their level of qualification.
+If the student graduated in South Australia they qualify for an additional year, making it a minimum of 3 years up to 5 years of working rights.
 There is no cost to employers, no sponsorship arrangements and no obligation to commit to long-term contracts – a person with a 485 (post-study work stream) visa can be employed under the same conditions as an Australian Citizen or Permanent Resident.

 International graduates can hold other valid working visas.
 See here for more information.

 If the applicant is still studying, they would likely be on a student visa which enables them to work up to 40 hours per fortnight, or full time during semester breaks.
 You could consider employing an international student for an internship or placement – refer to questions 6 and 7 below.